A Latino player says his Northwestern teammates hazed him by shaving ‘Cinco de Mayo’ onto his head

 “The holiday itself has a significant meaning to me and my family and then the Latino community at large,” Diaz told The Associated Press.
 “I was mocked and ridiculed.”

-Diaz said he was the only Latino offensive lineman on the team at a time when the athletic department’s culture allowed racist and sexual abuse to thrive and caused psychological and emotional damage to athletes of color.
+Diaz said he was the only Latino offensive lineman at a time when the athletic department’s culture allowed racism and sexual abuse to thrive and caused psychological and emotional damage to athletes of color.

 A lawsuit announced on Diaz’ behalf Wednesday is the 10th against the prestigious private university since student journalists at The Daily Northwestern published an article on July 8 that suggested head coach Patrick Fitzgerald may have been aware of hazing, leading to his firing after 17 seasons.